 Accounting Period Concept

-The fact that financial statements are prepared in relation to an accounting period necessitates certain adjustments.
-For example, when a car is bought its cost must be apportioned over the various accounting periods in which the said will be used.
+The fact that financial statements are prepared according to accounting periods necessitates certain adjustments.
+For example, when a car is purchased, its cost must be apportioned over the various accounting periods in which it will be used.

 The accounting period principle requires that such adjustments are made judicially and that an accounting record is created accordingly.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.

 True contributes to his own finance dictionary, Finance Strategists, and has spoken to various financial communities such as the CFA Institute, as well as university students like his Alma mater, Biola University, where he received a bachelor of science in business and data analytics.